 ‘Tis the season for wedding and baby showers!
 Event venues are busy throughout much of the year with these showers, but it always seems like they really pick up the pace in the spring.
 So, if you’re currently planning a baby or wedding shower, you might be looking for some ideas to make it a fun time that reflects your personality.

-Here are some tips from an event venue in Lowell, IN for planning a baby or wedding shower you and your guests are sure to enjoy.
+Here are some tips for planning a baby or wedding shower you and your guests are sure to enjoy.